 EFAULT Indicates that the user has insufficient authority to access the data, or the address specified in the uaddr64 parameter is not valid.

-ENOMEM Indicates that a permanent I/O error occurred while referencing data.
+EIO Indicates that a permanent I/O error occurred while referencing data.
+Indicates insufficient memory for the required paging operation.
+ENOMEM crcopy Kernel Service

 The copyinstr64 kernel service and copyin64 kernel service.